 NOTE: The history of the student movement is passionately contested, and no one coherent account can ever give the whole story from all perspectives.
 Consequently, the history pages on the USI website are in a constant state of revision and flux, but hopefully never revisionism – we will endeavour to ensure that as far as possible the main angles and events are covered, and ask that we be forgiven for inaccuracies or omissions, which may have come to us from the oral history of the movement.
 If you see something important we’ve missed please contact the General Manager on firstname.lastname@example.org

 The early years of this decade brought a great deal of change to the organisation.
 USIT, which was previously owned entirely by USI, was now to be under joint ownership by the union and the staff of USIT.
-USI would move offices to North Great Georges Street in order to avoid paying the high rents they would incur if they remained in the premises adjoin- ing USIT.
+USI would move offices to North Great George’s Street in order to avoid spiralling rents and the impacts of conflict taking place amongst the Irish left at the time.

 1982 saw an attempt by the British government to reduce the number of students in colleges, slashing grants to colleges in order to ‘encourage’ them to reduce places in their courses.
 At the same time the government in Ireland once again was threatening a fees rise, an increase of almost £500, which could ultimately have the same effect as the British initiative.
 In response, USI was to organise more mass demonstrations, as well as increase the publication of campaign materials in order to engage more students.